jhsware/nix-infra/README.md

 Create a private PaaS on Hetzner Cloud or your own servers in minutes.
 Leverage **NixOS** and **Nix Packages** to build a reproducible and auditable private cloud for your projects.

-**Why nix-infra?** I wanted to test the limits of NixOS when it comes to maintainability and real-world use.
-There is a future for private PaaS solutions in a world where privacy and cost control are primary concerns—we just need to build it on the right foundation.
+**Why nix-infra?** You want to move away from click-ops and embrace infrastructure-as-code and reproducability.
+You want to avoid vendor lock-in and unpredictable cloud bills.
+There is a future for private PaaS solutions in a world where privacy and cost control are primary concerns, we just need to build it on a robust foundation.

 > **Experimental:** nix-infra now includes [MCP server support](#mcp-server-experimental) for AI-assisted infrastructure management.
 Query node status, inspect logs, and manage your fleet through natural language conversations with Claude or other MCP-compatible AI assistants.
 This is an early experiment in making Linux system administration more accessible and efficient.